Snow mapped: Where freezing weather will hit UK this weekend with up to 40cm snowfall forecast

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Five weather warnings have been issued by the Met Office with snow and ice set to strike Britain over the weekend, as temperatures plummet over the first weekend of 2025.
+Eight weather warnings have been issued by the Met Office with snow and ice set to strike the UK, as temperatures plummet over the first weekend of 2025.

 Two amber weather warnings have been issued, including a warning for snow and ice from 6pm on Saturday until 12pm on Sunday, covering most of the Midlands, Wales and parts of northern England.

-Another amber snow warning will be issued across northern England and parts of the Midlands from 9pm on Saturday until the end of Sunday.
+Another amber snow warning is in place across northern England and parts of the Midlands from 9pm on Saturday until the end of Sunday.

 There will be “significant accumulations” of snow over the weekend, Met Office chief forecaster Jason Kelly said, with up to 40cm possible in the worst affected areas of the amber warning.
 Around 3-7cm is expected more widely.